NoellePatterson/INFLECT/README.md

 spatial_plot_interval = 0.5 # interval for finding inflection elevation along cross_sections.
 width_calc_method = 'partial' # 'continuous' 'partial' - choose from either partial additive widths or continuous-only methods of width calculation
 ```

+Additionally, parameters are included that set the specifications for the peak detection algorithm used to identify major inflection points from the aggregated inflection curve.
+The parameters are applied to both positive and negative inflection point algorithms.
+The parameters can be adjusted individually for each version of the peak detection algorithm directly in the ```Analysis.py``` file.

 ### 4. Run analysis functions